NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 • updated precautionary statements.

-In addition to these changes, the definition of ‘hazardous chemical’ will be clarified to ensure it captures all Category 2 eye irritants.
+In addition to these changes, the definition of ‘hazardous chemical’ was clarified to ensure it captures all Category 2 eye irritants.
 Chemicals can be further sub-categorised as Category 2A and 2B, but this is not mandatory in Australia.

 Agriculture and veterinary chemicals (AgVets)